sxh111046/react-gh-pages/README.md

-This is a basic implemntation of a family tree viewer using react and react flow.
+This is a basic prototype of a family tree viewer using react and react flow.
 The implementation is fully static with no server interaction.
+It's main goal is to provide ease of navigation across mid and large family trees.
+It can read and parse a GEDCOM file and display it as a family tree.
+By default the root of the tree is the person who has the largest number of decendents.